abetatos/mapchete/README.md

 std (1000 iter) | &plusmn; 9.1  |  &plusmn; 3.9

-The input file was a geotiff of shape:

 Compared to the random sample, the data is now more evenly distributed and the standard deviation has been reduced by over 2 times which shows library's effectiveness.

 # How does it work?